FRC2706/Minibots/gen2-build.md

 Boot up the Pi using this microSD card.

-On first boot, follow the wizards to set up the location and time zone.
+On first boot, follow the first-time setup wizards to:
+- set up the location and time zone

-Change the pi account password to "team2706".
+- change the pi account password to "team2706"
+- download and install software updates
+- restart

-Follow the prompts to download and install software updates.
-If not prompted, open a terminal window and execute the following commands:
+If not prompted for software updates or if the Pi could not access the network on first-time boot, open a terminal window and execute the following commands:

   sudo apt-get update
   sudo apt-get upgrade

 ### Install Merge Robotics Minibots software